mxagar/robotics_notes/README.md

     - Modeling and Control of a Single Joint
     - Architecture of an Industrial-Robot Controller

-10. Nonlinear control of manipulators (Craig 10)
+10. Nonlinear control of manipulators (Craig 10, TBD.)
-11. Force control of manipulators (Craig 11)
+11. Force control of manipulators (Craig 11, TBD.)

-- Learn how to explain all notes.
-10 hours, approx.
-- Start the CoppeliaSim tutorial.
-10 hours, approx.
-- Explore Peter Corke's library, with his videos.
-10 hours, approx.

-Coursera Courses (Modern Robotics 3 & 4):
-12. Motion planning (Lynch 10)
-13. Robot Control (Lynch 11)
-14. Grasping and Manipulation (Lynch 12)
-15. Wheeled Mobile Robots (Lynch 13)

-Coursera Courses (Robotics Uni Penn):

-1. Aerial Robotics, 25h
-2. Computational Motion Planning, 25h
-3. Mobility, 25h
-4. Perception, 25h
-5. Estimation and Learning, 25h
-6. Capstone, 25h
+Mikel Sagardia, 2021.
+No guarantees.